formlio/forml/docs/registry.rst

 Model Persistence
 =================

-During their :ref:`lifecycles <lifecycle>`, ForML :ref:`projects <project>` produce certain *artifacts* as their runtime deliverables.
+During their :ref:`lifecycles <lifecycle>`, ForML :ref:`projects <project>` produce specific *artifacts* as their runtime deliverables.
 To store these artifacts, ForML uses :ref:`model registry providers <registry-providers>` as the persistence layer managing the models at rest.

 .. note::
    We use the term *model* more loosely including not just the involved *estimators* but